South Maitland Railways 10 Class: Preservation

-The 10 Class are unique, along with 3801, in being the only steam locomotives protected by the National Trust of Australia.
+The 10 class are unique, along with 3801, in being the only steam locomotives protected by the National Trust of Australia.

 Moves to preserve these locomotives began in the late 1970s, with the New South Wales Rail Transport Museum and the Richmond Vale Railway Museum making approaches to Coal & Allied to preserve at least one of the locomotives upon withdrawal, however these requests were refused.
 The first of the class to be preserved was 19, which had been withdrawn awaiting overhaul and had its leading bogie used to repair 31 following damage in a 1982 accident at Fishery Creek.
-19 was gutted and placed on display on a plinth at Port Waratah Coal Loader, with three non-air hoppers and an ex J&A Brown brake van.
+Unit 19 was gutted and placed on display on a plinth at Port Waratah Coal Loader, with three non-air hoppers and an ex J&A Brown brake van.
 In 2000 it was moved into storage to be cosmetically restored, along with the wagons, but this never eventuated.
 In 2009, 19 and the wagons were donated to the Richmond Vale Railway Museum, and 19 is now on static display, with a view to completing the static restoration in the near future.

 Following the cessation of steam services on the South Maitland Railway in 1983, those not required for Hexham workings was stored in the former loco shed at East Greta Junction.
 Moves were made to preserve the locomotives as a whole, unique in New South Wales.
 In 1989, 22, 24, 25 and 30, which were stored at Hexham, were placed in the care of the Richmond Vale Railway Museum by C & A, and were transferred there on 6 July 1989, where 24 became the first of the group to steam in preservation on 22 July 1989.
 25 quickly followed after some repairs to the firebox, and the two locomotives were the mainstay of the museum's operations for many years.
 Both locomotives were withdrawn awaiting boiler lifts to allow for a full external boiler inspection in the late 1990s.
-30 was returned to service in April 2000.
+Unit 30 was returned to service in April 2000.
 In 2009 30 was retired with serious mechanical problems.
-It's running gear is to be replaced with that of a class mates however this is a long-term project.
-22 was dismantled with a view to a return to steam in the early 1990s, however this deemed to be uneconomical, and the locomotive was reassembled and put on static display at the museum.
-25 is in store underneath the former screens of Richmond Main mine.
+Its running gear is to be replaced with that of a classmates however this is a long-term project.
+Unit 22 was dismantled with a view to a return to steam in the early 1990s, however this was deemed to be uneconomical, and the locomotive was reassembled and put on static display at the museum.
+Unit 25 is in store underneath the former screens of Richmond Main mine.
 Two units 24 and 30 have been dismantled with the view to use the best of both locomotives where the boiler was inspected in 2018 due to a THNSW grant and a view in having one operational by 2025 depending on funding.